sallu93/Exploratory-Analysis-of-Ebay-Car-Sales-Data/README.md

 - dateCreated: The date on which the eBay listing was created.

--nrOfPictures: The number of pictures in the ad.
+- nrOfPictures: The number of pictures in the ad.

 - postalCode: The postal code for the location of the vehicle.